sonydevworld/spresense/sdk/configs/examples/press/README.txt

-This configuration contains required options to press example.
+This configuration contains required options to use press example.

+[Source path]
+examples/press